sagemath/git-developer-guide/developer/manual_git.rst

 .. warning::

-    For now, use the ``build_system`` branch instead of master.
+    For now, use the ``public/sage-git/master`` branch instead of master.
 This will be changed soon.

 We assume that you have a copy of the Sage git repository, for example